cs1302uga/cs1302-tutorials/web/http.rst

 the |builder_pattern| -- |HttpRequest| objects are constructing by *building* them using an |HttpRequest_Builder|_ object returned from |HttpRequest_newBuilder|_.
-The authors' use of the |builder_pattern| prevents the construction of incomplete request objects and provides an nice alternative to potentially complex looking constructor calls..
+The authors' use of the |builder_pattern| prevents the construction of incomplete request objects and provides a nice alternative to potentially complex-looking constructor calls..

 Most of the methods provided by |HttpRequest_Builder|
-merely update the request information stored in the builder object, then just return a reference to builder object itself so that you can update it further via additional method calls.
+merely update the request information stored in the builder object, then just return a reference to the builder object itself so that you can update it further via additional method calls.
 Once all the request information is specified, the ``build()`` method is called to construct the actual |HttpRequest|
 object.
 The following two code snippets build a request object using the